sCrypt-Inc/scryptTS-docs/docs/getting-started/built-ins.md

 ### `buildChangeOutput`

-Function `buildChangeOutput` creates a P2PKH change output.
-It will calculate the change amount automatically, and use the signer's address by default, unless `changeAddress` field is explicitly set in `MethodCallOptions`.
+Function `buildChangeOutput(): ByteString` creates a P2PKH change output.
+It will calculate the change amount (`this.changeAmount`) automatically, and use the signer's address by default, unless `changeAddress` field is explicitly set in `MethodCallOptions`.

 ```typescript
 class Auction extends SmartContract {